jackyhuynh/ProblemSolvingKB/README.md

 # Collection of Software Development using Python

 ## Introduction:
-Some small problem solving, small web applications, and automations
+Knowledge base of fundamental problem-solving, web applications, and automations

 ## Technology
 List of technology